 |

-ADELAIDE BEATRICE PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born February 16, 1891.
+ADELAIDE BEATRICE PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born 16 February 1891 and died in February 1978.

-EDNA ELVA PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born September 14, 1892 at Hightstown, N.J.
+EDNA ELVA PALMER, daughter of George Washington and Emma M. (Adams) Palmer, was born September 14, 1892 and died in April 1983.
 She married Charles Penn Moldt on February 14, 1916.
 They were marred by the Rev. George McNeely, Baptist Minister, Newark, N.J.
 They had three children:

 CHARLES PENN MOLDT, was a photo engraver for the New York Daily News.
-He and his wife lived in Arlington, N.J.
+He and his wife lived in Arlington, New Jersey.
 Their son, Henry, married Gertrude Kelley in August 1946.
 He served in the Philippine Islands with the 1st Cavalry Division, United States Army in World War II.
-Their daughter, Susan Lee Moldt, was born February 16, 1947.
+Their daughter, Susan Lee Moldt, was born 16 February 1947.

-ELVA MOLDT, married Christopher Cutting Street on October 26, 1953.
+ELVA MOLDT, daughter of Charles and Edna (Palmer) Moldt, She was born 1 June 1923.
+She married Christopher Cutting Street on 26 October 1953.
 They had four children:

 – Geoffrey Street, b.
 1954